-Using .Where()¶
+Using .Where()

-As discussed on the query structure page the location of .Where() function changes at what level in the data it is applying the cut.
-The examples on this page are designed in order to build a strong understanding of using .Where() in xAOD queries.
+As discussed on the query structure page, the location of the Where() function determines the level in the data at which the cut applies.
+The examples on this page build a strong understanding of using Where() in xAOD queries.

-Applying pt Cuts¶
+Applying pt Cuts

-Apply to All Values¶
+Apply to All Values

 query = FuncADLQueryPHYSLITE()